Ministry for the Propagation of Virtue and the Prevention of Vice (Afghanistan): First Islamic Emirate of Afghanistan

-Established in 1996, the vice and virtue ministry received heavy subsidies and training from Saudi Arabia.
+Originally established in 1992 and later reorganized into its current form in 1996, the vice and virtue ministry received heavy subsidies and training from Saudi Arabia.
 When the Taliban took over Kabul, the committee announced a ban on sorcery and American-style haircuts.
 It was closed when the Talibans were ousted, but Fazal Hadi Shinwari, an outspoken advocate of orthodoxy and the Chief Justice of the Supreme Court of Afghanistan, reinstated it in 2003 and renamed it the Ministry for Haj and Religious Affairs.

 Islamic Republic of Afghanistan

 In 2006, the Karzai government submitted draft legislation to create a new department, under the Ministry for Haj and Religious Affairs, devoted to the "Promotion of Virtue and Prevention of Vice".
 According to Ghazi Suleiman Hamed, Deputy Minister for Haj and Religious Affairs, the new department would operate more benignly than the Taliban version.
-The minister of Haj and religious affairs Nematullah Shahrani stated that the new department would focus on alcohol, drugs, crime and corruption, even though Afghanistan's criminal laws already addressed these issues.
+The minister of Haj and religious affairs Nematullah Shahrani stated that the new department would focus on alcohol, drugs, crime and corruption.

 According to Human Rights Watch, reinstating the virtue and vice department would have a negative impact on women rights, a major lever of development for the country.
 Shukria Barakzai, a member of Afghanistan's National Legislature, saw in this draft legislation a reminiscing legacy of the Taliban era.
 Felice D. Gaer, Chair of the United States Commission on International Religious Freedom, stated that the US expressed a strong opposition to reinstatement of the ministry of virtue and vice, calling it a violation to religious freedom rights.